Midtrans/advanced-faq-site/faq-general.md

 ### While submitting to Apple App Store using Midtrans iOS Mobile SDK, I got warning about deprecated `UIWebView`.
 What should I do?{docsify-ignore}
 > Note: Only applicable if you are using Midtrans iOS SDK, specifically under version v1.16.0.

-Recently, Apple introduced a new App Submission warning, stating that they are formally deprecating `UIWebView` in favor of `WKWebView`.
+Apple introduced a new App Submission warning, stating that they are formally deprecating `UIWebView` in favor of `WKWebView`.
 We want to let you know that Midtrans iOS SDK has been updated to use `WKWebView` on our latest version of Midtrans iOS SDK `v1.16.0` to meet the new Apple App Submission requirement.
 Please update to this latest version next time you plan to submit your app to the App Store.

 ### Customer fails to be redirected to gojek:// deeplink on mobile app.
 What should I do?{docsify-ignore}
 If you are using Android app WebView to open the deeplink URL, WebView needs to be configured to allow open deeplink to other app.